How to Start an SEO Business From Scratch (2026)

 How much does it cost to start an SEO business from scratch?

 Most solo SEO businesses can launch for under $500 in the first month.
 Your primary costs are a domain and hosting ($15-$30/month), one SEO tool subscription like Ahrefs or Semrush ($99-$129/month), and a Google Workspace account ($7/month).
 You don’t need an office, employees, or custom software.
-The Mordor Intelligence SEO market report segments the industry into agency and freelancer services, and the freelancer side has essentially zero barrier to entry beyond skill and credibility.
+The freelancer side of the industry has essentially zero barrier to entry beyond skill and credibility.

 Can you start an SEO business with no experience?